 - Documents demonstrating the parents’ new work schedule and the child’s school schedule

-- Statements from doctors, teachers, caregivers and other witnesses
+- Statements from doctors, teachers, caregivers, and other witnesses

 - Medical, school, work, and other official records

-- Photos, emails, texts, social media posts and other unofficial records
+- Photos, emails, texts, social media posts, and other unofficial records

 If you only want to make small changes to your current custody arrangement, such as the time of day your custody exchange occurs, keep in mind that you may not have to go to court as long as your co-parent agrees to these changes.
-Many exes are finding ways to slightly modify their custody orders out of court to achieve a win-win-win scenario for both parents and their child.
+Many exes are finding ways to slightly modify their custody orders out of court to achieve a win-win-win scenario for both parents and their children.
 But if your co-parent is uncooperative, be prepared to speak to a judge about your proposed changes.

 St. Paul Attorneys for Child Custody Modification